 Another standout?
 Better.com was named one of Bankrate’s best mortgage lenders overall and best online mortgage lenders in 2021.
 There are also no application, origination, underwriting or other lender fees, which can save you a substantial amount of money.
 The disadvantages of this lender, however, include that it isn’t available in every state, so be sure to confirm before adding it to your short list.

 Carrington Mortgage Services

-While Carrington Mortgage Services doesn’t score near the very top in Bankrate’s official review, this FHA-approved lender has several loan options for borrowers, including FHA loans for purchases; FHA cash-out and streamline refinancing; and FHA 203(k) loans for borrowers who want to buy and fix up a home.
+While Carrington Mortgage Services doesn’t score near the very top in Bankrate’s official review, this FHA-approved lender has several loan options for borrowers, including FHA loans for purchases and FHA cash-out and streamline refinancing.

 If you don’t qualify for an FHA loan, you might be eligible for Carrington Mortgage Services’ “Flexible Advantage” loan instead, designed for credit-challenged borrowers.
 Current customers may also be able to benefit from closing cost credits, although all borrowers can likely count on paying some lender fees — these aren’t spelled out on the lender’s website, and you’ll have to speak with a loan officer in order to get this information, or a preapproval.
 Its rates aren’t made available to the public, either.

 In addition to FHA loans, Carrington Mortgage Services offers conventional loans, VA loans, USDA loans and other forms of refinancing.
 The lender is available in the majority of states, but operates just a handful of branches.

 AmeriSave Mortgage Corporation